 the second in a two-course series designed to introduce you to the networking tools and concepts associated with Oracle's database software.

-first course in this series, and focuses on focused on the general concepts associated with
+Oracle Network Topology is the first course in this series, and focuses on focused on the general concepts associated with

 - Oracle networking,

 - Oracle Network Services architecture, and

 delves into the technical details of configuring and using Oracle Net Services components, including

 - "Directory Naming" (Oracle Names has been deprecated),

 - the Shared Server (Multi-Threaded Server has been deprecated), and

 In addition, this course covers security and troubleshooting in the network environment.

 Taken together, these courses are designed to prepare you for the Oracle Certified Professional (OCP) exam series.